-Join the Natural History Society on Saturday, March 23, for a two-part outing exploring Fort Flagler.
-First, Biological Technician Willie Richards will lead a late morning tour of the USGS- Marrowstone Marine Field Station.
-He will explain their research on Pacific Herring and the focus on disease and pathology.
-Willie will also tell us about some of the highlights of his experience with USGS, including field sampling in Cordova, Alaska, and capturing wild Pacific Herring in the nearby waters of Puget Sound.
+On March 23, 2019, the Natural History Society organized a two-part outing to explore Fort Flagler.
+First, Biological Technician Willie Richards led a late morning tour of the USGS- Marrowstone Marine Field Station.
+He explained their research on Pacific Herring and the focus on disease and pathology.
+Willie also told us about some of the highlights of his experience with USGS, including field sampling in Cordova, Alaska, and capturing wild Pacific Herring in the nearby waters of Puget Sound.
 For background on herring:

-After our tour of the USGS Field Station, we will eat our picnic lunches and wander a bit in Fort Flagler to look for seabirds and other birds.
-Naturalist and expert birder Ken Wilson will lead our birding.
+After our tour of the USGS Field Station, we ate our picnic lunches and wandered a bit in Fort Flagler to look for seabirds and other birds.
+Naturalist and expert birder Ken Wilson guided our birding.

-RSVP to Eileen at JLTnatural@saveland.orgfor details about when and where to meet, as well as information about disinfectants required before entering the USGS Field Station.
+Eileen at JLTnatural@saveland.org provided details about when and where to meet, as well as information about disinfectants required before entering the USGS Field Station.